hyo37009/hyo37009/README.md

 - 👋 Hi, I’m @hyo37009
-- 👀 I’m interested in Android FrontBack with Kotlin.
+- 👀 I’m interested in Android with Kotlin.
 - 😎 I'm not sure, but my goal is to launch a service this winter.
 - 🌱 I'm a college student majoring in Artificial Intelligence at university.
 I'm in my second year.